notaryproject/specifications/specs/signing-and-verification-workflow.md

 # Signing and Verification Workflow

-This document describes the workflow of signing and verifying artifacts likes OCI images and arbitrary blobs.
+This document describes workflows for signing and verifying OCI artifacts and arbitrary blobs.

 ## OCI artifact signing workflow